 i am sending this email so may pass this along to your client. the notice to enter is not correct as it is just a general reference to repairs and does not state what rooms are to be accessed or what repairs are to be done. ” as well as other work that needs to be addressed” is not explaining what or were the work is to be done.
 We have a right to know both things and both should be on notice to enter.
 If your client goes to enter any room but the bedroom with the widow that has the temporary pain, and the kitchen, and the bathroom he will be asked to leave and if he refuses he will then be asked to leave the apartment (they all need the glass put in still).
 The only measuring that needs to be done is on the outside windows so he can fix and or replace the aluminum frames and put screens in.
 The windows in the rooms I have mentioned will be free of furniture in front of the windows and will remain that way.
 I also ask that as soon as they are done all work in each room they let us know so we may put it back together.

 During the period May 15-May 30, 2017 there were several instances of Richard Pollington pushing past me in the front foyer of the building, muttering “welfare bum” and other insults if there was room for him to go around me, and generally acting hostile.
-I didn’t record specifics for most, because I had reviewed the video of John’s conversation.
+I didn’t record specifics for most.
 It was quite clear that John had convinced him we were “professional tenants” trying to take advantage of John.
 I wanted nothing to do with him.
 Neither did Marie.

 I didn’t respond to any (except one), mostly because I didn’t care what he thought, and the fact that I couldn’t really argue with the “welfare bum” label.
 (I was receiving social assistance at the time, and actively looking for work when I wasn’t dealing with the increasing demands on my time that this whole was making.
 Looking for work is a full time job, with a lot of expenses.
 Money was tight, but nobody was milking the system the way John let on.
 That period of my life has given me some experience with (and insights into) the prejudice and bias against recipients of social assistance in Ontario. <sar> You know the guys I mean, those lazy bums who won’t even get a job and don’t ever pay their bills…</sar>) The one time I responded to him was when he called me a “rat”.
 I asked him “Rat?
 In what way?” (the accusation surprised me enough that I responded).
 Richard responded “You called bylaw, looser” and spit on the ground as he walked away (it happened at the end of the driveway as I was leaving the building).